jclgoodwin/bustimes.org/README.md

 	cd data
 	pipenv run ./import.sh

-will download some data from various [sources](https://bustimes.org.uk/data) and run the necessary Django [management commands](busstops/management/commands) to import it.
+will download *some* data from various [sources](https://bustimes.org/data) and run the necessary Django [management commands](busstops/management/commands) to import it, in a sensible order (place names, then stops, then timetables).
 When run repeatedly, it will only download and import the stuff that's changed.
 It needs a username and password for the Traveline National Dataset step.

+But then there are further management commands for getting further data from further places like the Bus Open Data Service.

 ### Live data